santiment/google-spreadsheet-addon/doc/sheet_functions.md

 <a name="SAN_NVT_RATIO"></a>

 ## SAN\_NVT\_RATIO(projectSlug, from, to) ⇒ <code>Array</code>
-Returns NVT (Network-Value-to-Transactions-Ratio Daily Market Cap / Daily Transaction Volume) Since Daily Transaction Volume gets rather noisy and easy to manipulate by transferring the same tokens through couple of addresses over and over again, it’s not an ideal measure of a network’s economic activity.
+Returns NVT (Network-Value-to-Transactions-Ratio Daily Market Cap / Daily Token Circulation) Since Daily Transaction Volume gets rather noisy and easy to manipulate by transferring the same tokens through a couple of addresses repeatedly, it’s not an ideal measure of a network’s economic activity.
+That’s why we also offer another way to calculate NVT by using Daily Token Circulation.
-That’s why we calculate NVT using Daily Trx Volume, but also by using Daily Token Circulation instead, which filters out excess transactions and provides a cleaner overview of a blockchain’s daily transaction throughput.
+This method filters out excess transactions and provides a cleaner overview of a blockchain’s daily transaction throughput.

 **Kind**: global function